thinhsuy/MapReduce_HDFS/README.md

 ```
 >> hadoop jar 'WordCount.jar' WordCount '/WordCount/Input' '/WordCount/Output'
 ```
-- From here, the process of MapReduce already finished on operating program on Cluster, whose result could be reviewed by:
+- From here, the running program on the cluster's MapReduce process has already finished, and the results can be examined by:
 ```
 >> hdfs dfs -cat /WordCount/Output/*
 ```

-References:
+# References
 https://www.java.com/en/
 https://www.oracle.com/
 https://onlineitguru.com/blogger/explain-hadoop-architecture-and-its-main-components